2 Different Types of Eagles in Tennessee

 • These types of eagles in Tennessee are highly adaptable birds found in various habitats, including deserts, forests, and mountain ranges.

-• In Tennessee, golden eagles can be found in the eastern and central regions of the state, including the Cumberland Plateau and the Appalachian Mountains.
+• Golden eagles can be found in Tennessee’s eastern and central regions, including the Cumberland Plateau and the Appalachian Mountains.

 • They prefer remote, isolated areas with plenty of open space and access to prey, such as prairies, grasslands, and other large, open landscapes.